pingidentity/terraform-provider-pingone/docs/resources/identity_provider.md

 - `client_environment` (String) A string that specifies the PayPal environment.
 Options are `sandbox`, and `live`.
 - `client_id` (String) A string that specifies the application ID from PayPal.
-- `client_secret` (String) A string that specifies the application secret from PayPal.
+- `client_secret` (String, Sensitive) A string that specifies the application secret from PayPal.

 <a id="nestedblock--twitter"></a>